Minestom/minestom.net/index.md

   - title: High Performance
     details: Minestom is designed for efficiency, offering high performance with minimal overhead.
 It can handle large numbers of players without any performance issues.
   - title: Multi-Threaded
-    details: Minestom uses a thread pool to manage chunks independently from instances.
+    details: Minestom supports using a thread pool to manage chunks independently from instances.
 This is crucial in providing large performance benefits over traditional Minecraft servers.
   - title: No Legacy NMS
     details: With Minestom, net.minecraft.server is a thing of the past.
 The protocol is fully implemented and does not obfuscate any code, creating a faster and more enjoyable experience.
 ---